Build journal: Special Series

 Bolts.

-You cannot reuse the OEM bolts are they are encased in the original dual mass flywheel.
+The original OEM bolts are T60 torx encased in the original dual mass flywheel.
+They cannot be removed nor re-used.
 They can be seen below on the engine side of the flywheel.

-BMW requires their extended Torx 60 tool to access the bolts for proper torquing sequences.
+BMW requires their extended T60 tool to access the bolts for proper torquing sequences.
 This tool is not required for the lightweight flywheel.

 The updated version of the S65 DCT lightweight flywheel is now packaged with new flywheel to crankshaft bolts with the correct ratings.